rweigel/phys305/vectors.md

 $$\int_0^1 \mathbf{\hat{s}} ds$$

-and use a skecth to show that your answer has the expected direction.
+and use a sketch to show that your answer has the expected direction.

 # Tangent Unit Vectors